 - 1 teaspoon kosher salt

 - Preheat the oven to 400°F (204°C) and line a rimmed baking sheet with parchment paper.
-Then, crack eggs into a small bowl and whisk them together.
-Set them aside.
+Then, whisk the eggs in a small bowl and set them aside.

-- Add almond flour, baking powder, garlic powder, and salt to a mixing bowl.
-Then, stir in the egg mixture, melted butter and sour cream.
+- Whisk almond flour, baking powder, garlic powder, and salt in a mixing bowl.
+Then, mix in the beaten eggs, melted butter, and sour cream.

 - Using an ice cream scoop or similar-sized spoon to scoop out the dough.
 Use your hands to form a rounded biscuit shape, then flatten the top with your fingers and place them on the rimmed baking sheet.
 Repeat with the remaining dough.